DevMindRonin/stackrex-website/README.md

 - **Tailored Solutions**: We build custom applications to fit your unique business needs.
 - **Proven Track Record**: We have a history of successfully delivering projects across various industries.
 - **Continuous Support**: Our relationship doesn’t end at launch.
-We offer ongoing support and maintenance to keep your app running smoothly.
+We offer ongoing support and maintenance.

 ---